ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/external-dns/external-dns-demo-with-multiple-hosts.md

                   number: 3000
     ```

-Observe the following:

-1. We've provided the health check paths for each of the microservices using the `alb.ingress.kubernetes.io/healthcheck-path` annotation.
+Observe that we have provided the ExternalDNS configuration for each of the microservices using the `external-dns.alpha.kubernetes.io/hostname` annotation.
-2. In the ingress, we have used `host` in the rules to route traffic to a particular microservice based on matching host.
-3. We haven't provided `certificate-arn` because SSL discovery would work via host.

 Assuming your folder structure looks like the one below: